-- Outline the procedural or environmental irregularities, or perceived undue bias at issue. - Note the fact that an Incident Reporting Form was completed, signed and submitted to a College representative within 48 hours of the exam. - Provide facts which demonstrate that the procedural or environmental irregularities and/or undue bias noted had an adverse impact on the candidate's examination performance.
+- Outline the procedural or environmental irregularities, or perceived undue bias at issue. - Note the fact that an Incident Reporting Form was completed, signed and submitted to the College within 48 hours of the exam. - Provide facts which demonstrate that the procedural or environmental irregularities and/or undue bias noted had an adverse impact on the candidate's examination performance.